 I contributed to Sun's High Productivity Computing Systems project, funded partly by DARPA.
 The paramount goal of that program was a 10x productivity gain for programmers in the massively parallel world of High Performance Computing.
 I was a member of Sun's Core Productivity Team, directing and coordinating work in this area.
 We developed an overall evaluation framework, as well as measurement technologies for software development productivity in the High Performance Computing community.
 The "P" in HPCS means "Productivity," which isn't understood as well as any of us would like.

 Our group's working motto was "Tools Operationalize Productivity," and I'm especially concerned with the state of developer tools in the HPC community.
 I wrote a paper ("HPC Needs a Tools Strategy") about this for the 2005 Workshop on Software Engineering and HPC at ICSE '05.
 I intend that our work, together with DARPA and the other computer vendors, will lead to some much needed progress here.

 The Extended Productivity Team produced a number of publications about this work.

 Earlier Projects at Sun Labs

-I worked on an earlier series of projects at Sun Labs concerning software development tools, most recently as Principal Investigator of the Jackpot Project (whose technology has been transferred into NetBeans by Tom Ball).
+My earlier projects at Sun Labs concerned software development tools, for example as Principal Investigator of the Jackpot Project (whose technology was transferred into NetBeans by Tom Ball).
 I also created the technical vision and defined key technologies for the SALSA project; I helped re-engineer the Javac compiler for IDE embedding; and I have collaborated in a number of areas with the NetBeans team in Prague.
 My research focus has included: